GreenhouseCI/blog.greenhouseci.com/_posts/2015-01-12-robotium-and-espresso.md

 2. **Tests are unreliable**.
 Someone at the Megacorp made us create a big UI test suite, but nobody checks the status of these tests anymore, because they fail randomly due to timing issues.
 3. **Testing is expensive**.
 My manager does not care about testing, because it takes all the time away from developing features.
 4. **Automated UI testing does not find bugs**.
 My buddy QA Steve has found way more bugs than any automated system.
 Let the QA do their work and the developers theirs!
-5. Our product moves too fast, **every new change breaks the tests**, so why waste time tiling at windmills.
+5. Our product moves too fast, **every new change breaks the tests**, so why waste time tilting at windmills.

 I'm sure you have heard all of these before, perhaps from your manager, your teammates or you yourself have made one or several of these claims.
 However, the whole idea of continuous integration relies on testing the application for every code change.
 Sure, it may build, but how can you be sure that it does not crash as soon as you open up the app?